Ortham/ortham.github.io/_pages/about.md

 Oblivion, and written some articles about modding on Oblivion, Skyrim, Fallout 3 and Fallout: New Vegas, some of which can be found here.

-*WrinklyNinja* is my preferred pseudonym on the Internet.
-I got it from the last line of [this](https://www.youtube.com/watch?v=V2jDTufS5WY) Orange advert.
+*Ortham* is my pseudonym on GitHub, but I've tended to go by *WrinklyNinja* elsewhere, particularly within the Elder Scrolls modding community.
+I got the latter name from the last line of [this](https://www.youtube.com/watch?v=V2jDTufS5WY) Orange advert.
 It's not a great ad, but for some reason the last two words stuck in my head long after I'd totally forgotten about the rest of it.
 My avatar is Dan McNinja, from [The Adventures of Dr. McNinja](http://drmcninja.com/).
 I can't remember why he has knives taped to his face, but it's a suitably silly image that Chris Hastings was gracious enough to let me use.

 When I'm not writing code, I like to chip away at the vast backlog of games that starts with my Steam library and listen to music.
 I also enjoy travelling and